Profits Interest Units Explained

 The relevant accounting standards and expense can differ substantially depending on the type of PIU.
 ASC 718 is applicable to the ones where profits are based on either growth of the entity’s overall market value or return of capital to the investors.
 Even if the vesting itself isn’t based on market value, but the distribution of proceeds is, the units would still be accounted for under ASC 718.

-However, the company’s equity value doesn’t determine remuneration for the PIUs based on the company’s accounting measures (such as operating profits or earnings).
+In other cases, the company’s equity value doesn’t determine remuneration for the PIUs, such as if the payout is based on the company’s accounting measures (such as operating profits or earnings).
 As an example, the pool of profits interest may receive 10% of the company’s net operating profits after tax, after the first $10 million.
 This is like an earnings-based compensation plan.
 The guidance from Accounting Standards Update (ASU) 2024-01 indicates the use of ASC 710.

 Tax Implications for PIUs